sweetyknowles/project2-TravelTracker/readme.md

 **Three models**

 The user: who will be using the app to store data about his travels.
-Data for Destination Wish List : This will have the collection of wished to be travelled destinatins.
-Data of ALready travelled Destinations: This will have the the collection of all the places the user has already been to.

-Travel Tracker has a Complete RESTful routes for at least one resource, in ths case All destinations that have been covered by the user.The RESTful route will be with GET, POST, PUT, and DELETE.
+User will be able to add information of his travelled destinations,be able to update,edit and delete the informaiton and pics, he wishes to share.
+Complete RESTful routes.
+He can also go to the members sides and read of their expereince about the place.

 This app uses Mongo queries and the Mongoose module to communicate with a document database.
 There will be Promises to help build some queries.